-“Ecommerce News Around the Web” is our weekly review of articles, blog posts and other news items that could interest ecommerce merchants.
+“Ecommerce News Around the Web” is our weekly review of articles and posts that could interest ecommerce merchants.

 Bing/Yahoo!
 Deal Signals Impending Change in Search – ZippyCart